-This is a one-year course in secondary teaching for graduates only, providing professional preparation, including subject knowledge development appropriate to teaching Science where this is may not have been covered in your degree.
+This is a one-year course (full time) in secondary teaching for graduates only, providing professional preparation, including subject knowledge development appropriate to teaching the Sciences with Chemistry.
 The expectation is that you develop your subject knowledge in Chemistry throughout your PGCE year.
 This may be through focussed essays, teacher support within school, INSET activities, Mentor guidance, peer group subject knowledge development and private research.
 It is also expected that when you apply for teaching jobs you will be able to teach all three sciences to KS3 and up to C-grade GCSE in your non-specialist area and to higher GCSE in Chemistry.

 The course is designed to enable you to become a capable and confident teacher at secondary level.
 Abilities to teach the National Curriculum and encourage learning will be developed alongside the skills and understanding required of effective teachers by the Teachers’ Standards.

 One-year full-time course (36 weeks) or 2 years part-time.

 The Science course integrates theory with practice and two-thirds of your time will be spent in a school, where you will work closely with mentors and other school staff.

 Throughout the year you will be engaged in considering a range of topics including:

 research into the pedagogy and psychology of learning Science